 In 1990, the RSM in reviewing their responsibilities and funding re-examined the 1972 loan agreement and concluded that they could no longer support the agreement as it stood.
 The RSM suggested that the Association gifted the collection to the RSM and used its good offices and expertise to bring suitable material to the attention of the RSM.

 This suggestion was not favourably considered by the Association’s Museum Committee and a new home for the collection was sought.
+Professor Paul Jowitt (Head of Civil and Offshore Engineering at Heriot-Watt University) suggested to Roland Paxton that the collection could be displayed in the Department.
 Accordingly, in 1991 an agreement was made between the Association and Heriot-Watt University whereby the collection would be deposited with the University on permanent loan.
 This arrangement was superseded in 2016 on the basis of a five year renewable loan to the University.

 This agreement between ICE Scotland and Heriot-Watt University continues to this day with the majority of items displayed in cabinets in the east crush area on the ground floor of the William Arrol Building of the Edinburgh Campus.
 Other larger items are placed at other locations inside and outside the William Arrol Building.